weyoss/redis-smq/docs/api/message.md

 - `Message.MessagePriority.VERY_HIGH`
 - `Message.MessagePriority.HIGHEST`

-You can set a priority for a given message using [setPriority()](#messageprototypesetpriority).
+Message priority can be set using [setPriority()](#messageprototypesetpriority).
 Do not forget to configure your producers and consumers to use [Priority queues](/docs/priority-queues.md).

 ## Public Methods

 ### Message.prototype.setScheduledPeriod()

-Set the time in seconds to wait after the start time to wait before scheduling the message again.
+Set the amount of time, in milliseconds, to wait for before enqueuing a given message.

-Message scheduled period can be configured together with [message scheduled repeat](#messageprototypesetscheduledrepeat).
+`Message scheduled period` only takes effect when combined with [message scheduled repeat](#messageprototypesetscheduledrepeat).

 ```javascript
 const { Message } = require('redis-smq');